+Pricing Approach

 See email from Scott Salmon on 4/25/01.
 It has an attachment entitled “Enron Credit Model Pursuits as of 25 Apr 01.”

-1.
+1. A diagram illustrating how various models are tied together for the overall objective of coming up with final CDS and DBS pricing.

 Work on the diagram with Scott & Ben when I get to London.

+2. Brief description of each model shown in the diagram.

-2. The EnronCredit pricing engine currently consists of the following pricing models for public firms:
+The EnronCredit pricing engine currently consists of the following pricing models for public firms:

 Asset Swap Model (Parsons, 4/20/01) An output of the EnronCredit pricing engine is an asset swap price for a corporate bond.
 This model uses live “good” bond feeds to price and move most liquid names.
 Version I is in use by the majority of the trading desk The asset swap price represents the spread above LIBOR received when the cashflows of the bond are swapped into floating cashflows indexed to a LIBOR rate, in local or foreign currency.
 In addition, a portfolio of an asset swap and an interest rate swap replicates the cashflows on a CDS.
 Thus the asset swap spread should be a close proxy for the CDS prices.